Configure SAML2 authentication

 Setup the Service Provider

-The service provider is the elabftw install.
-Head to the Sysadmin panel, click the SAML tab.
+The Service Provider (SP) is your eLabFTW instance.
+First, head to the Sysadmin panel and click the SAML tab.

 To generate a certificate, you can use this command: